 Get into the Details

 You’ve to get into the fine details of the car’s exteriors, interiors, engine, transmission, batteries, radio etc.

 You can’t just throw the money blindly and drive the car home.
 Later you will face severe problem fixing it and end up losing money.

 Create a SOP (Standard Operating Procedure) before inspecting a car.
 Jot down a list of all the parts and items that you would like to examine in a car you are going to flip.

 You can’t bank on your memory alone especially if you are a newbie.
 So create a checklist and don’t miss checking on any part of the car.

 Never Ever Forget Title Research

-Before you dig deep into the physical aspects of the car you need to ascertain about the possession.
+Before digging deep into the physical aspects of the car you need to first ascertain about the possession.
 You’ve to do a thorough background check of the car.

 Miles is Very Important

 Once you are through with the legal issues you need to start looking into the physical aspects.